Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 11th Avenue Parkmore is a commercial spine with many businesses, some small shops and restaurants.
 Parkmore has a small shopping centre and a filling station at 11th Avenue and Olympia Street (Parkmore Mews).
 River Club has a tiny shopping centre (now listed here), which also serves Duxberry.

 Parkmore is home to Sandton's largest and best-developed park, the Field and Study Centre, which also provides access to the best and longest river trail, the Braamfontein Spruit Hiking Trail.
 The park has a recreation hall with many activities, and a tea room, the River Cafe Sandton.

 In between Parkmore, Hurlingham Manor, and Bryanston, is the Hurlingham Pick 'n Pay Centre on William Nicol Drive opposite the end of Republic Road.
 This has an extensive supermarket, bakery, coffee shop / light restaurant, and a number of smaller speciality shops.

-Currently being revamped and nearing completion (mid-2015), Riverside Shopping Centre on Bryanston Drive is a small local shopping centre with a good spread of shops, a must for lovers of chocolate cake and good fruit and veg.
+Recently revamped (mid-2015), Riverside Shopping Centre on Bryanston Drive is a small local shopping centre with a good spread of shops and restaurants, a must for lovers of chocolate cake and good fruit and veg.
 At the other end of Bryanston, Bryanpark Shopping Centre, Grosvenor Road corner Cumberland Avenue, is small regional centre with two supermarkets, a good range of shops, a gym, and all ATMs.

 This site now covers the following minor shopping centres in Bryanston: Sloane Square and Epsom Downs (both in Sloane Street corner William Nicol Drive), "Naturally Yours Wellness Centre" on Main Road corner Culross Road, and Thatchers Corner, 90 Main Road corner Witkoppen Road.

 The nearest cinemas ("movies" if you're American, "bioscope" if you're traditional) to Woodmead, Morningside and Rivonia are at Sandton City.
 There are also cinemas, theatres and a casino at Montecasino, the sprawling designer ruins on Witkoppen Road corner William Nicol highway north of the N3 freeway.
 This is nearest to Sunninghill, Petervale Paulshof and Bryanston.
 Slightly further away, there are also cinemas at Cedar Square on Cedar Ave, Fourways.
 There is a small theatre (The Theatre on the Square) in Nelson Mandela Square in the Sandton CBD, and there are Barnyard Theatres in Rivonia Crossing Phase 2 (Paulshof) and Broadacres Centre, Cedar Road.